thedavidchu/2020_fall/README.md

 Finally, if you are a sleep-deprived EngSci looking for answers, my reports cost extra. :P Just kidding, no they don't.
 I just don't have them handy.

 ## Lessons Learned
 Going into next semester, I am going to better plan my code layout.
 I am going to think in terms of Git-- that is, I will start a repository and upload there.

+This semester, Git was a complete after thought.
+I just wrote the code locally (all personal projects) and then at the end of the semester, I decided to upload.

 2020_Winter/
-  course1-lab1/
-    ...
-  course1-lab2/
-    ...
-  ...
+>course1-lab1/
+>>...
+>course1-lab2/
+>>...
+>...